-Passive management will apply to three historic items (HNE18; HNE28; HNE35; and HNE36) that have been identified for protection within the project boundary but over 50 m from the development footprint.
-While no fencing, signage or active land management measures are proposed for these sites, their locations will be kept on the NESF HH Database for persons working on or visiting the project boundary.
+Passive management will apply to four historic items (HNE18; HNE28; HNE35; and HNE36) that have been identified for protection within the project boundary but over 50 m from the development footprint.
+While no fencing, signage or active land management measures are proposed for these sites, their locations will be kept on the NES HH Database for persons working on or visiting the project boundary.

 Items within the passive protection zone will be clearly identified during the project induction and toolbox talks as project exclusion zones.
-No project activities can occur in these areas even though they are not visually identified.
+No project activities can occur in these areas even though they are not visually identified - in these instances ACEN Australia has the obligation to advise relevant landholders about their responsibilities not to harm historic items on their property.